-This function confirms if the Canon MFP/printer with the TOE currently installed is the "registered device", using part of the information registered at the time of TOE installation as an authentication ID.
-It prohibits any HDD access via the TOE unless it confirms that the TOE is connected to the "registered device", which means if the Canon MFP/printer being used by the user is truly the "registered device", the user will be granted unlimited access to the HDD via the TOE.
+This function confirms if the Canon MFP/printer with the TOE currently installed is the "registered device", using the authentication ID that was registered at the time of TOE installation.
+It prohibits any HDD access unless it confirms that the TOE is connected to the "registered device", which means if the Canon MFP/printer being used by the user is truly the "registered device", the user will be granted unlimited access to the HDD via the TOE.